Leo-Stephen/FSAD-KLJobPortal/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 Copyright © 2025 Leo Stephen - K L University

+## Acknowledgements

+### Academic Support

+- **K L University** - For providing the academic environment and resources for this project
+- **Department of Computer Science and Engineering** - For curriculum guidance and technical support
+- **Dr. Deepak** - Year Coordinator and Faculty for this subject, for his valuable guidance and mentorship

+### Technical Resources

+- **Spring Boot Community** - For comprehensive documentation and support forums
+- **React Community** - For extensive resources and component libraries
+- **MySQL Community** - For database management system and documentation
+- **GitHub** - For version control and project hosting

+### Special Thanks

+- To all classmates and peers who provided testing, feedback, and suggestions
+- To open-source contributors whose libraries and frameworks made this project possible